-3. The Scottish Government is of the view that the Bill (with the exception of clauses 18-22, 35, 36 and 42 and the clauses within Part 4) requires that a legislative consent memorandum be lodged in the Scottish Parliament.
+3. The Scottish Government is of the view that the Bill (except for clauses 18-22, 35, 36 and 42 and the clauses within Part 4) requires that a legislative consent memorandum be lodged in the Scottish Parliament.

 4. The Scottish Government is of this view for the following reasons.